 These two methods are the only professional spoked wheel options I know of available in the UK.
 In the US Woody’s Wheel Works have been sealing rims for years, but even they admit it’s a tricky business.
-All insist your rim has a safety bead.
+All will probably insist your supplied rim has a safety bead.

 BARTubeless polymer band

-I thought I had no air loss in 2000 miles, but tbh I don’t think I checked much and over a couple of months there was quite a lot of leakage.
+I thought I had no air loss but tbh I don’t think I checked much, and over a couple of months there was quite a lot of leakage.
 Could have been the tyre bead, the valve, even the alloy rim might be porous.
-An an MoT weeks later they noticed the pressures were well down, but the stiff TL tyres disguised it, as they so often do.
+At an MoT weeks later they noticed the pressures were well down, but the stiff TL tyres disguised this, as they so often do.

 Note in the picture top left the label says not to drop below 1.6bar (21psi) because the rims used by RR then did not have safety lips.
 They probably offer safety-bead rims now; certainly on the Africa Twin Bart rims they now sell.
 In the UK, wheel specialists Central Wheel Services near Birmingham will BARTubeless two wheels for you for £300.

 CWC Airtight System: Vulcanised band

 Central Wheel Components in the UK do a version of the BARTubeless spoke sealing.
-They call it Airtight.
-It’s now £119 a wheel but takes less long as it’s possibly done by ATS (a big UK tyre outlet owned by Michelin), so doesn’t require sending abroad.
+They call it Airtight. and again, as far as I know, I was among the first to try it on my Himalayan ride to Western Sahara.
+It costs £120 a wheel but it’s done in the UK (by ATS, a UK tyre outlet owned by Michelin).